RaisaEithaya/customer_behaviour_analysis/README.md

 3.75 Average Review Rating

-These metrics provide a quick overview of customer activity and purchasing behavior.
+These metrics provide a quick overview of customer engagement and purchasing behavior.

-Dashboard Insights
+**Dashboard Insights**
 1. Customer Subscription Status

-The dashboard shows the percentage of customers who are subscribed versus non-subscribed.
+A donut chart shows the percentage of customers by subscription status:

 73% Non-Subscribed Customers

 27% Subscribed Customers

-This indicates a potential opportunity to increase subscription adoption.
+This indicates a significant opportunity to grow subscription-based customers.

 2. Revenue by Product Category

-Revenue analysis across product categories shows:
+Revenue distribution across categories shows:

 Clothing generates the highest revenue

-Followed by Accessories, Footwear, and Outerwear
+Followed by Accessories

+Footwear

+Outerwear

-This helps identify the most profitable product segments.
+This insight helps businesses identify their most profitable product categories.

 3. Sales by Category

-The number of transactions by category indicates purchasing frequency.
+The number of transactions by category highlights customer purchasing frequency.

-Clothing has the highest number of sales
+Clothing has the highest sales volume

-Accessories follows next
+Accessories is the second most purchased category

-Footwear and Outerwear have lower sales volumes
+Footwear and Outerwear have comparatively lower sales

 4. Revenue by Age Group

-Revenue contribution by age group shows that:
+Revenue contribution across customer age groups shows:

 Young Adults generate the highest revenue